darlanxw/slack-block-builder-docs/docs/getting-started.md

 ### Exposed Imports

-All of the categories above are top-level imports:
+The top-level imports are as follows:

 ```javascript
 import { Message, Modal, HomeTab, Blocks, Elements, Bits } from 'slack-block-builder';
 ```
-The first three, `Message`, `Modal`, and `HomeTab`, are objects for creating Surfaces.
+The first three, `Message`, `Modal`, and `HomeTab`, are methods for creating `Surface` objects.
 They are exposed separately, as more often than not, you'll only be using one in a file.

-The rest are objects that allow you to build members of the category.
+The rest are objects that have functions that allow you to create new instances of members of the category.
 For example, `Blocks.Section()`, `Elements.TextInput()`, and `Bits.ConfirmationDialog()`.

 ### Example

-The following example illustrates a very simple modal dialog that illustrates the general heirarchy and puts an object from each category into action:
+The following example illustrates a very simple modal dialog that illustrates the general hierarchy and puts an object from each category into action:

 ```javascript
 import { Modal, Blocks, Elements, Bits } from 'slack-block-builder';